peacock0803sz/marp-slides/src/pycon-2021/euro.md

 <!-- PyCon JP 2020 was held online.
 The photo is from the toast of the party. -->

-# PyCon JP 2020 was held in online!
+# PyCon JP 2020 was held online!

 ![h:850px](https://live.staticflickr.com/65535/50340450898_e3a70e6f45_3k.jpg)